 You are not charged with speeding in excess of 25 mph over the posted limit.

-- If you are under the age of 25, you must appear at the Court window to request probation.
-State law requires you to complete a DSC course (course only no driving record) and return the certificate of completion to the court within the deferral period.
+If you are under the age of 25, you must appear at the Court window to request probation.
+State law requires you to complete a Driver Safety Course (only course - no driving record) and return the certificate of completion to the court within the deferral period.